 Perryton is a somewhat small city located in the state of Texas.
 With a population of 9,252 people and three constituent neighborhoods, Perryton is the 240th largest community in Texas.

-Perryton is a blue-collar town, with 43.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Perryton is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Perryton who work in office and administrative support (11.95%), sales jobs (9.91%), and management occupations (7.01%).
+When you are in Perryton, you'll notice that it is more blue-collar than most other communities in America.
+41.14% of Perryton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Perryton is a city of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Perryton who work in office and administrative support (11.79%), sales jobs (10.21%), and maintenance occupations (7.29%).

-As is often the case in a small city, Perryton doesn't have a public transportation system that people use for their commute.
+Perryton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Perryton in 2010 was $22,062, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,248 for a family of four.
+The per capita income in Perryton in 2010 was $23,380, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $93,520 for a family of four.
 However, Perryton contains both very wealthy and poor people as well.

-Perryton is a somewhat ethnically-diverse city.
+Perryton is an extremely ethnically-diverse city.
 The people who call Perryton home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Perryton, accounting for 54.81% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Perryton residents report their race to be White, followed by Native American.
-Perryton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.11% of the city’s residents.
 Important ancestries of people in Perryton include Irish, English, Polish, and French .

 The most common language spoken in Perryton is English.
 Other important languages spoken here include Spanish and West Germanic languages.